p1creations/havokgamers/README.md

 # havokgamers
 Havok Gamers Stream Team

-check us out here www.havokgamers.com /n and fill out application here to be featured on our friends area. https://forms.gle/a8QzC7ryXhwgrgkcA
+Check us out here www.havokgamers.com
+Fill out the application to be featured on our friends area. https://forms.gle/a8QzC7ryXhwgrgkcA